Chittor Fort: Rana Kumbha Palace

 Rana Kumbha's palace (in ruins) is at the entrance gate near the Vijaya Stamba.
 The palace included elephant and horse stables and a temple to Lord Shiva.
-Maharana Udai Singh, the founder of Udaipur, was born here; the popular folk lore linked to his birth is that his maid Panna Dai saved him by substituting her son in his place as a decoy, which resulted in her son getting killed by Banbir.
+Maharana Udai Singh, the founder of Udaipur, was born here; the popular folklore linked to his birth is that his maid Panna Dai saved him by substituting her son in his place as a decoy, which resulted in her son being killed by Banbir.
 The prince was spirited away in a fruit basket.
 The palace is built with plastered stone.
 The remarkable feature of the palace is its splendid series of canopied balconies.
-Entry to the palace is through Suraj Pol which leads into a courtyard.
+Entry to the palace is through Suraj Pol, which leads into a courtyard.
 The famous poet-saint, Rani Meera, also lived in this palace.
 This is also the palace where Rani Padmini is said to have consigned herself to the funeral pyre in one of the underground cellars, as an act of Jauhar along with many other women.
-The Nau Lakha Bandar (literal meaning: nine lakh treasury) building, the royal treasury of Chittorgarh was also located close by.
+The Nau Lakha Bandar (literal meaning: nine lakh treasury) building, the royal treasury of Chittorgarh, was also located close by.
 Now, across from the palace is a museum and archaeological office.
 The Singa Chowri temple is also nearby.